huangyingw/minds_docs/docs/walk-throughs/notifications.md

 title: Notifications
 ---

+This guide covers how to dynamically send notifications to users when an event occurs.

 ## Backend events and settings

 Let's say we want to create a notification to send to video chat participants after a chat has completed.